gbif/occurrence-cube/README.md

     1. Stored (also) on GBIF’s systems for a year, or indefinitely if cited

+### Licence

+Occurrence Cube is licensed under the Apache License, Version 2.0 <LICENSE-APACHE>
+or the MIT license <LICENSE-MIT>, at your option.

 ### Acknowledgements

 <img src="funded_by_the_eu.png" alt="Funded by the European Union" width="50%">